CommunityToolkit/WindowsCommunityToolkit/readme.md

 Windows Community Toolkit
 ===========

 The Windows Community Toolkit is a collection of helper functions, custom controls, and app services.
-It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.
+It simplifies and demonstrates common developer patterns when building experiences for Windows 10.

 ## Build status
 | Target | Branch | Status | Recommended Nuget packages version |